Teaching Roster

 Tennessee Tech University’s Appalachian Center for Craft (Craft Center) https://www.tntech.edu/fine-arts/craftcenter/outreach/hs-fieldtrips.php

 The mission of the Appalachian Center for Craft is to promote excellence in American craft by teaching both tradition and innovation in professional studio craft, and fostering access to the highest quality craft education, craft artists, craftworks, and events in a community arts context.
-The goals of the Focus on Fine Craft Workshops for High School Students are to present hands-on craft activities, working artists, and professional tools and equipment in a manner accessible to high school students.
+The goals of the Focus on Fine Craft Workshops for High School Students are to provide meaningful, experiential, hands-on, studio-based craft experiences for high school students in our well-equipped and spacious craft studios.
 The program provides students with opportunities to explore traditional craft techniques in a contemporary context emphasizing fine craft history, craft education and careers, and safety.

 Sample Programs Offered